gaps-closure/ect/flowspec/max-notes.md

 the correctness of the rules/application means checking: is the ruleset ALLOWING the necessary flows in order for the application to work? i.e. it does not deny any message flows that exist in the minimal required ruleset.

+## Beyond consistency checking

+Later (post February demo) we may extend this checker to accept inputs in which only a subset of the components and flows are assigned a label, and have the checker find a satisfying assignment using the available cles.
+This will require relaxing the sanity checker to allow missing labels.
+We can further extend this to include optimization criteria that limit the number of messages that go cross-domain, while honoring the labels on the components that are pinned.

 ## On Component CDF Design